aratur/profile/src/content/project/donate.md

 ---
 id: 1
 name: 'Donation form'
-description: 'Form with custom components dealing with money input behavior and dates manipulation.
+description: 'Form with custom components dealing with user input validation and dates manipulation.
 Responsive and based on a Figma design.
 For internationalization React i18next framework was used in this project.'
 media:
   [
     {